The minimum commitments an industry organisation makes to deliver the

 c.
 Working with MPI to integrate industry into response delivery programmes and processes.

 d.
-Raising awareness of response arrangements described in the MPI response procedures and
+Raising awareness of response procedures and policies.

 e.
 Promoting early reporting of unwanted organisms to MPI.